A Copositive Framework for Analysis of Hybrid Ising-Classical Algorithms: Experiments

-Finally, we investigated the effectiveness of directly converting the maximum clique problem to an Ising problem using a standard penalty formulation.
-To do so, we solved each of the maximum clique problem instances using the \texttt{maximum\_clique} formulator\footnote{\url{https://docs.ocean.dwavesys.com/projects/dwave-networkx/en/latest/reference/algorithms/generated/dwave_networkx.maximum_clique.html}} with \texttt{Neal} as the sampler and a range of penalty weights in $\{2^{-1}, 2^{0}, \ldots, 2^4\}$; the number of sweeps was left to its default value of 1000.
-This results in a QUBO with $n$ variables and $|\overline{E}|$ quadratic terms.
-For each instance, we conducted 1000 reads and evaluated the average normalized sample size (the size of the returned solution divided by the ground truth maximum clique size) and the fraction of reads that resulted in a valid clique; a ground state solution is one that is both a valid clique and has a normalized sample size of 1.
-We computed the probability of success, $p_{\text{succ}}$, as the fraction of reads that resulted in a ground state solution, which was subsequently used to derive the time to solution to 99.9\% confidence.
-Figure \ref{fig:penalty_25} plots each of these metrics as a function of the penalty weights and graph size for edge density $p = 0.25$.
-Analogous plots for other densities are included in the Appendix.
 For penalty weights $0.5$ and $1$, the normalized sample size is often greater than $1$, resulting in samples that do not represent a valid clique.
-For penalty weights $2, 4, 8$, and $16$, most samples were valid cliques; however, the normalized sample sizes were typically less than 1--these represent non-maximum cliques.
+For penalty weights $2, 4, 8$, and $16$, most samples were valid cliques; however, the normalized sample sizes were typically less than 1; these represent non-maximum cliques.
 Generally, as the penalty weight is increased, the normalized sample size decreases, and the fraction of valid cliques increases.
 This aligns with the interpretation that the penalty weight represents a trade-off between satisfying the constraints versus optimizing the objective.
 These empirical results also corroborate the analytical results of \cite{quintero2022characterization}, which state that the minimum valid penalty weight for the stable set of a graph is 1.
 Given that \texttt{maximum\_clique} represents the maximum clique problem as finding the stable set of the graph built with the complement of the original edges, the bound on the penalty weight is valid.
 This experiment demonstrates that while the penalty formulation may be an effective heuristic, it typically requires carefully tuning the penalty weights to optimize the trade-off between satisfying the constraints and optimizing the objective.
 Figure \ref{fig:all_comparison} also plots the corresponding $\texttt{TTT}_{0.999}$ from \texttt{Neal} applied directly to the \texttt{maximum\_clique} formulation with penalty weight 1 against the \texttt{Gurobi} solution time and the copositive cutting-plane solution time.